theglucru/SQL-Queries/README.md

 # SQL-Queries
-SQL queries I had in Mode
+SQL queries I had in Mode from a Coursera class